-Figure 06 - Start-up Figures
+Figure 06 - Start-up Selection Dial

-Navigate among the three start-up figures by rotating the Control Selection Knob (M) (Figure 01) and a square frame will move around the selected figure.
-Once the desired patient size is selected, the user must confirm the selection by pressing the Control Selection Knob (M) (Figure 01) to start ventilation.
-If no selection occurs within 20 seconds, the ventilator will start ventilation with child setting as its default start-up (Figure 07).
+Healthcare providers navigate among these 12 combination settings by rotating the Control Selection Knob (M).
+The parameter setting will be highlighted if it is selected.
+Once the desired setting is selected, the user must confirm the selection by pressing the Control Selection Knob (M) to start ventilation.
+If no selection occurs within 20 seconds, the ventilator will start ventilation with 500/10 setting as its default start-up.